 Managing a 9-5 and Work-From-Home Gig

 Finding a job in this economy is not easy.
 So if you have a steady 9 to 5 job, you’re among the lucky ones.
-But a single steady job may not always be enough to make ends meet, which is why so many people look for second, part-time jobs.
+But a single steady job may not always be enough to make ends meet, which is why so many people look for second, Part time jobs from Marketing Services guru.com .
 Thanks to the internet, I can work from home as a freelancer using nothing more than my laptop and Spectrum internet plans.
 The thing is, it can become difficult to manage both gigs simultaneously.

 When the clock strikes 5, most people pack up and head home to relax.
 But not you and me.
 For us, it is time to reset our brain and prepare to work several hours longer when we get home.
 If you’re not careful, it can be very easy to let the dual workload overwhelm you.
 Trust me, you do not want to end up losing your mind or burning out.
 These 6 simple tips can help you maintain a stronger balance between your 2 jobs and do justice to both of them: